-Through my Hometalk post on my 3-Step DIY on Covering Outdoor Cushions and my contact page email, the questions keep coming up NOW.
+Readers are asking questions about sewing machines regarding my 3-Step DIY on Covering Outdoor Cushions post.
+Personal emails come from access to my contact page.
+The questions keep coming up NOW.
 So, I decided to help you navigate this as far as my knowledge on the subject and the level of research I’ve personally done.

 There is a difference.
 I know this because I started out my sewing apprenticeship (ha!) in clothing.
 And, the machine needs are different.

 Can I just be real about this topic – the topic of making clothing – again?
 No offense to ANYONE who is proficient at sewing clothing.
 I promise.
 I envy your clothing queendom.
 But, then again, I don’t.
 (Hey…I promised real.)